Nemin32/Nemin32.github.io/_drafts/folklore.md

 OWI, who hyped the community up by announcing projects early before even knowing whether these projects will come to fruition or not.
-However, of course the community itself plays a part in it for still perpetuating the same myths and half-truths from close to two decades ago, after these were debunked.
+However, of course the community itself plays a part in it for still perpetuating the same myths and half-truths from close to two decades ago, event after these were debunked.

-In this post I would like to walk through a few of the most well known examples.
+In this post I would like to walk through a few of the most famous examples.

 ## SligStorm